-I have heard of individuals that had issues with warts but after taking tagment in a short time the warts disappeared
+I have heard of individuals that had issues with warts that, after starting Tagamet, have had their warts disappear in a short time.

 My daughter has been taking Tagamet (400 mgs a day) and multivitamin for 2 months with excellent results.
 She had 100's of warts on her feet, legs, arms, hands, mouth, face, eyelids.
 We had been going to Dermatologist for over 3 yrs, they tried everything, nothing worked.
 I took her to a different Dermatologist because this poor child was embarrassed to show her hands or even be sock free.
 This new Dermatologist prescribed Tagamet and the multivitamin and told us to give it 3 months, but we should start to see results within 3-4 weeks... we did.
 Two months later, she is wart free on her feet, arms, face, mouth, eye lids.
 She has only 3 warts left on her hands and they were the largest ones, they have shrunk to a 1/4 of the size they were and I expect they will be gone within the month.
 So YES!!
 Tagamet works.

 Yes if you take tagamet for at least 7 days and use the cold version of an over the counter wart remover, I can't remember the brand of it, it will work.

 My daughter had it treated by the freeze spray by the doctor 5 times and nothing happened.
 Out of frustration he said try taking tagamet and using Compound W OTC at the same time and it worked.
 We were shocked how quickly it worked especially after all the months of the doctor trying to freeze it off.
 Hope this helps someone.